 I really enjoy roasting a large joint of meat.
-Not only does it really feel as though I am preparing a feast, it also is difficult to over cook the meat.
-And this Slow Roasted Cider Pork is so easy to cook and the flavour it outta this world!
+Especially as it really feels as though I am preparing a feast, it also is difficult to over cook the meat.
+And this Slow Roasted Cider Pork is so easy to cook, with incredible flavour!

 This beautiful, bone in, tied shoulder of Pork came from Graig Farm .
-It weighed 4kg and so was a whopper of a joint, it can be used in so many ways.
+While it weighed 4kg and was a whopper of a joint, it can be used in so many ways.

-Cooked on a bed of fresh herbs and onions, with a bottle of Thatcher’s Gold Cider poured under it, the Pork, tightly wrapped in aluminium foil, cooks slowly and steams in the herby, cider.
+Cooked on a bed of fresh herbs and onions, with a bottle of Thatcher’s Gold Cider poured under it, the Pork, tightly wrapped in aluminium foil, cooks slowly and steams in the herby, apple cider.

 In the United States Pork Shoulder is also referred to as Pork Butt.
-The joint comes from the front shoulder of the pig, so needs long, slow cooking, to break down the the muscle.
+As the joint comes from the front shoulder of the pig, it needs long, slow cooking, to break down the the muscle.
 The result is effectively pulled Pork.
 Don’t expect to carve this joint, as it literally falls apart once cooked.

 Oh and have I mentioned how easy it is to cook this Slow Roasted Cider Pork?